PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 PIH Identification Checklist

-Shape matches the original injury/inflammation.
+Shape matches the original injury.
+Flat with no texture change.

+Can appear anywhere on face or body.
 Color ranges from pink/red (fresh) to brown/gray (older).

 You can trace it back to a specific event or condition.